 - "The 2014 Scion xB isn't fast or furious, but it is reliable and dependable.
 The feeling from behind the wheel is one of stability and comfort, nimble in tight city confines yet more than capable when the road begins to twist." -- Kelley Blue Book (2014)

 - "The ride is firm and controlled, which is unexpected for the price and class.
 Lots of road feel means even small bumps are felt by passengers, but only large ones create a jolt." -- Consumer Guide (2013)

 Acceleration and Power

-The 2014 Scion xB is powered by a 2.4-liter four-cylinder engine that produces 158 horsepower.
-A five-speed manual transmission is standard, while a four-speed automatic is optional.
-The xB achieves an EPA-estimated 22/28 mpg city/highway with either transmission, which is low for the class.
+The 2015 Scion xB comes with a 2.4-liter four-cylinder engine that makes 158 horsepower.
+A five-speed manual transmission is standard and a four-speed automatic is optional.
+According to the EPA, the 2015 xB gets 22/28 mpg city/highway with either transmission, which is low for the class.

 Handling and Braking